Understand your customers' needs

 5. How they buy

-For example, some people prefer to buy from a website, while others prefer a face-to-face meeting.
+Some people prefer to buy from a website, while others prefer a face-to-face meeting.

 6. How much money they have